anshporash/Mqtt-Emqx/README.md

    - Displays a summary of system health including uptime, node count, CPU/memory usage, and connection statistics.

-  -Shows real-time metrics such as:
+  - Shows real-time metrics such as:

      - Number of connected clients